BennettH-git/Video-Upscaling-Server-WSL2/README.md

 # AI Video Upscaling Server (Public Version 2.2 - Resumable)

-Ahis server provides a fully automated pipeline for upscaling video files using the REAL-ESRGAN deep learning model.
+This server provides a fully automated pipeline for upscaling video files using the REAL-ESRGAN deep learning model.
 It is designed for stable, hands-off, and fault-tolerant operation within a WSL2/Ubuntu environment.

 This project has undergone significant iterative development to solve performance bottlenecks and environmental instabilities.
 The final architecture is a robust system that prioritizes stability, performance, and recoverability.
 ## Key Features